-Area Fundamental requirements Effective date Amendments to The amendment to IFRS 11 requires an investor to apply the principles of The IASB and the EU hav FRS 11 accounting for a business combination when it acquires an interest in a joint established that thes Accounting for operation that constitutes a business, applying the relevant principles of IFRS 3 amendments for financli cquisitions of for the accounting of business combinations.
-The amendments also clarify that years beginning on nterests in Joint the shares previously held in the Joint venture are not revalued on the January 2016 shall appl Operations" acquisition of additional shares while joint control is maintained.
+Area Fundamental requirements Effective date Amendments to The amendment to IFRS 11 requires an investor to apply the principles of The IASB and the EU have IFRS 11 accounting for a business combination when it acquires an interest in a joint established that these "Accounting for operation that constitutes a business, applying the relevant principles of IFRS 3 amendments for financial Acquisitions of for the accounting of business combinations.
+The amendments also clarify that years beginning on 1 nterests in Joint the shares previously held in the Joint venture are not revalued on the January 2016 shall apply Operations" acquisition of additional shares while joint control is maintained.
 In addition, it added an exception to the scope of these amendments so they do not apply when the parties sharing joint control are under the common control of an ultimate parent company.
 The changes apply to the initial acquisition of shares in a joint operation and the acquisition of any additional interest in the same joint operation.
-The IASB shall apply prospectively for financial years beginning on or after 1 January 2016, although its early implementation is permitted. although early adoption permitted.
+The IASB shall apply prospectively for financial years beginning on or after 1 January 2016, although its early implementation is permitted. although early adoption is permitted.
 The amendment is not expected to have a significant effect on the Group's consolidated financial statements of the Group.
-Amendments to These amendments, which the IASB has established that are applicable to The IASB and the EU hav IAS 1, financial years beginning on 1 January 2016, clarify some of the requirements of established that thes "Breakdown IAS 1: amendments for financl nitiatives" Entities shall not add or disaggregated information so that it conceals useful information. years beginning on Intangible Information shall not be included, neither in main statements or in the notes, even if it is minimum information required in a paragraph of the standards.
-Specific items from the income statement and comprehensive income January 2016 shall apply. statement can be disaggregated.
+Amendments to These amendments, which the IASB has established that are applicable to The IASB and the EU have AS 1, financial years beginning on 1 January 2016, clarify some of the requirements of established that these 'Breakdown IAS 1: amendments for financia initiatives" Entities shall not add or disaggregated information so that it conceals useful information.
+Intangible information shall not be included, neither in main statements or in the notes, even if it is minimum information required in a paragraph of the standards. years beginning on January 2016 shall apply.
+Specific items from the income statement and comprehensive income statement can be disaggregated.
 If main statements contain additional subtotals to those required by IAS 1, they shall be displayed and express so that the subtotal can be understood, they should be consistent from period to period and they may only be items recognised and valued according with IFRS.
 Besides, if these subtotals belong to the income statement or comprehensive income, they cannot be displayed more prominently than the subtotals and totals provided in IAS 1, and must be reconciled with subtotals and totals required by this standard.
-The notes do not have to be included in the systematic order indicated in Paragraph 114 of IAS 1.
+The notes do not have to be included in the systematic order indicated in paragraph 114 of IAS 1.
 Each Item In the main statements shall be referenced to any related information in the notes.
 Examples of significant accounting policies in paragraph 120 of IAS 1 are removed.
 The part corresponding to another comprehensive income of investments in associates and joint ventures accounted for by the equity method are not classified based on their nature, rather they fall into two specific items, one in which the result is reclassifies and another in which they are not reclassified.
 The amendment is not expected to have a significant effect on the Group's consolidated financial statements of the Group.
-Annuai These annual improvements addressed four aspects of financial reporting 2012- The European Union ha Improvements 2014 comprising: amended the entry In force of the
+Annual These annual improvements addressed four aspects of financial reporting 2012- The European Union ha Improvements 2014 comprising: amended the entry Int 2012-2014 I . force of thes interim report to management reports.